jovyntls/cheatsheets/README.md

-# NUS CS Cheatsheets
+# NUS Cheatsheets

-A compilation of my summary sheets & cheatsheets NUS mods (mostly math and computing)
+A compilation of my notes and exam cheatsheets for NUS courses (math/computing/statistics)

 If you find any typos please let me know!
 Thank you :)